 Work in progress … we are currently translating - here is a 1st draft of this page:

-If you request it by email, I will be happy to send you all photos in higher resolution as well as shortenable texts on all the programs on offer.
-You can find out more here at Begegnen … Frau Wolle und in den Kommentaren.
+If you request it by email, I will be happy to send you all photos in higher resolution as well as shortenable texts on all the programs I offer.

-As mentioned on other pages here – I also tell stories in English!
-Whenever asked to do so.
+As mentioned on other pages here - I also tell stories in English!

 Numbers

-- 160 stories form my active repertoire – which means they can be told at any time, even if I am woken up at three in the morning.
+- 160 stories form my active repertoire – which means they can be told at any time, even if I am woken up at three in the morning;

-- 66 performances per year on average;
+- 66 times every year on average I perform;

-- 1.896 times I have told stories so far (until the end of 2024)
+- 1.896 times I have told stories so far until the end of 2024;

 - 4 competitions I have participated in have resulted in